acbuie/stress-domains/README.md

 # stress-domains

 Construct a deformation mechanism map for quartz with the following constitutive equations (from Passchier and Trouw, 1996).
-The x-axis should be homologous temperatures from 0.2 to 1.0 and the y-axis log10($\sigma$/$\mu$) fromm 0 to -6.
+The x-axis should be homologous temperatures from 0.2 to 1.0, and the y-axis normalized shear stress log10(sigma/mu) from 0 to -6.
 Plot strain rate contours 10^-6 through 10^-15.

 ## Usage

 ### Set Up Environment

-### Clone Repository
+#### Clone Repository

 The following will create a directory called `stress-domains` in the current working directory.